-In order to enhance the level of cooperation on various operational issues relating to terrorism and other crimes including money laundering and drug trafficking, India has set up Joint Working Groups with various countries.
-FIU-IND regularly participated in these Joint Working Groups as a member agency.
+In order to enhance the level of cooperation on various operational issues relating to terrorism and other crimes including money laundering and drug trafficking, India participated in the meetings of Working Groups with various countries.
+FIU-IND participated in the meetings of Joint Working Groups with Thailand and the USA, for example.